 - “Reckoning with Risk” by Gerd Gigerenzer – Published in 2002, I think it is a great shame that Gerd’s ideas on how to explain and present risk have not been taken up more widely.
 The human race can confuse itself terribly when it comes to risk especially when they are presented as probabilities and percentages.
 Gerd’s central insight is that numerical frequencies are much more likely to be understood and he writes about numerous examples of how this can be applied.

 - “Thinking Fast & Slow” by Daniel Kahneman” – Published in 2011, this book explores in great depth why the human race is so poor at statistics.
 He backs his work with a huge range of experiments that have been undertaken to test this and I think you will find this very illuminating.
 It is a big book but it is worth persevering with.

 F. Free online resources

-I will add some links to useful resources at some point.
+I will add some links to useful resources as I come across these.

 - A really useful guide to probability distributions and how they are related to each other.
 I will be making a lot of use of this!

 For more information about my other training courses in statistics, please visit my Statistical Training homepage.